 Concerned about extra traffic, unsightly nature of boats, water pollution and anti-social behaviour.
+Broads Authority response:

 Other areas of the Broads are allocated for residential moorings - Brundall and Beccles.
 Two other sites have been nominated through this consultation stage and are supported in principle by the Authority and these are located at Horning and Somerleyton.